 I'm not quite sure about a wedding on a Friday or a Sunday...do you suggest it?

 Absolutely!!
 We see tons of Friday/Sunday weddings in the Park because of it being a destination location.
-A Sunday, while it is generally the least-popular day for a wedding, can be the most fun.
 It can help your guests to make a mini-family vacation out of their visit, which helps them kill two birds with one stone in their travel costs (always nice!)
 We see lots of encouragement to "Come, enjoy the Hills on your own that weekend before our wedding finale on Sunday," and then guests travel home on Monday.
 (Most who travel any distance will have to take at least one weekday off, anyway, just to come for the wedding.
 This way, they are taking a day, but also getting a day or two to themselves).
-Or, the more casual Bride and Groom might chose to have a Sunday brunch reception (mimosas, anyone?) so that guests can travel back home that evening.
-The same concept can apply to Fridays, as well.
+The same concept can apply to Fridays, as well!